luaFilter

 # Configuration

-.
+script: This can filtermsg,metadata, andmsgType.
 Only the function body content is required.
-If it is a file path, a complete script function must be provided:function Filter(msg, metadata, msgType, dataType) ${script} end
+If it is a file path, a complete script function must be provided:function Filter(msg, metadata, msgType, dataType) ${script} end1

 2